mananahmed/chapatimystery/_posts/2021-01-15-xqs_xxvi_-_a_conversation_with_Nurfadzilah_Yahaya.md

 categories:
 - XQs
 ---
 *The XQs (Ten Questions) series is a conversation with the authors of new and exciting works in South Asian Studies, whose aim is not to "review" but to contextualize, historicize, and promote new scholarship.
-We thank **Shireen Hamza** for conducting this interview.
+We thank **Hardeep Dhillon** for conducting this interview.
 Please see [the archive of previous twenty five XQs](https://www.chapatimystery.com/posts/xqs.html).*

 ![NY Book Cover]({{site.baseurl}}/img/uploads/2021/YahayaXQ.jpg)